 If a Soldier shoots it, drives it, flies it, wears it, eats it or communicates with it, AMC provides it.

-Mr. Henry Muller was appointed Director, Communications-Electronics Research, Development and Engineering Center March 22, 2015.
-As Director, he is responsible for establishing CERDEC's comprehensive Science and Technology (S&T) Portfolio providing strategic program formulation guidance involving short-and long-range goals utilizing existing and anticipated state-of-the art advances in communications, mission command, sensors, electronic warfare, intelligence and countermeasure equipment and services.
+Dr. Donald A. Reago, Jr. is the Acting Director of the Communications-Electronics Research, Development and Engineering Center (CERDEC).
+As Acting Director, he is responsible for establishing CERDEC's comprehensive Science and Technology (S&T) Portfolio providing strategic program formulation guidance involving short-and long-range goals utilizing existing and anticipated state-of-the art advances in communications, mission command, sensors, electronic warfare, intelligence and countermeasure equipment and services.
 Programs encompass technology thrusts in Mission Command, Communications, Intelligence, Surveillance, and Reconnaissance technologies and systems in various stages of the life cycle model.
 In addition to the center's Science and Technology mission, he oversees its engineering support and services provided to the acquisition Program Executive Offices, Life Cycle Management Commands, and other DOD and Federal customers.

 Mr. John Willison is Director of the U.S. Army Communications-Electronics Research, Development and Engineering Center (CERDEC) Space and Terrestrial Communications Directorate (S&TCD).
 As Director, Mr. Willison leads more than 450 scientists, engineers and support staff and provides the strategic direction for the organization.
 Mr. Willison leads the S&TCD research programs encompassing technology areas including network science, nanotechnologies, software-defined radios, network operations, strategic satellite communications, information assurance, antennas, spectrum management, and commercial wireless technologies.